 The CSUN ATI procurement policy indicates that departments must purchase the most accessible version of the product.
 However, there may be times when the business needs of the product may outweigh the accessibility.
 Below are steps you can follow for products with known accessibility issues.

-1. Be prepared to have a conversation with the ATI procurement group, the Universal Design Center or the Alternate Access Working Group: You will need to explain why this product is the best solution over other more accessible versions and if no accessible versions exists, explain the business needs of the product.
-Please be aware that following the Accessibility Review by the UDC, the ATI procurement committee and working group may choose to reject future purchases or renewals of a product if it finds substantial accessibility barriers.
+- Be prepared to have a conversation with the Universal Design Center and possibly the Alternate Access Working Group: You will need to explain why this product is the best solution over other more accessible versions and if no accessible versions exists, explain the business needs of the product.
+Please be aware that following the Accessibility Review by the UDC, the Technology Procurement Accessibility Committee may choose to reject future purchases or renewals of a product if it finds substantial accessibility barriers.

-3. Work with the vendor to create a Roadmap or negotiate a contract agreement: Contact the vendor to work out accessibility terms and conditions on the product you are purchasing.
+- Work with the vendor to create a product accessibility roadmap or negotiate a contract agreement: Contact the vendor to work out accessibility terms and conditions on the product you are purchasing.
 Having a remediation commitment in place will help the ATI procurement team better decide future purchases of the product and will help streamline your request.

 Resources